 Budget: Hostel Villa Kemi

 It’s hard to find a budget-friendly option in Kemi, but this hostel is great.
 It’s on the seashore, the staff is nice, it’s comfortable..
-Check the current prices on Booking.com, compare on HotelsCombined, and see what other travellers think on TripAdvisor.
+Check the current prices on Booking.com, and compare on HotelsCombined.

 To eat a little bit like locals, head to Restaurant Merihovi.
 The food is good, reasonably priced (for Finland) and locals love it here.